 With so much to gain, why hasn’t RPA become a standard tool in real estate yet?
 Well, “yet” is the keyword here.
 Even though the industry is somewhat slow in transformation, several top-tier organizations have already embraced the technology, showing the way for other businesses.
 Let’s see a couple of examples.

-In the real estate business, data-based decisions and predictions are crucial for driving profit and customer satisfaction.
+Data-based decisions and predictions are crucial for driving profit and customer satisfaction in real estate.
 That’s why Avison Young, a Canadian real estate advisory firm, decided to turn to UiPath, a leading RPA provider, to help boost the company’s analytical capacities.

 Colliers Romania — streamlined invoicing

 Given its impressive portfolio, Colliers needed to reduce the time spent on repetitive invoice services and digitalize their financial operations.
 Again, RPA seemed like an obvious choice.
-With the help of UiPath (which, by the way, also comes from Romania), Colliers intends to hand over at least 70% of invoice-related tasks to bots.
+With the help of UiPath (which also comes from Romania), Colliers intends to hand over at least 70% of invoice-related tasks to bots.

 Paramount Residential Mortgage Group — automated loan estimation and granting